jedlimlx/Quantum-Hydrodynamics/docs/multiple_droplets.md

 This is very similar to electrons orbiting around an atomic nucleus.
 In 1913, Neils Bohr made the claim that electrons can only orbit at a fixed distance away from the nucleus, which are now known as quantum shells.
 At the time, this was basically a wild guess without much evidence.
-However, Erwin Schrodinger later proved this by modelling the electrons as waves (using the famous Schrodinger's equation).
+However, Erwin Schrödinger later proved this by modelling the electrons as waves (using the famous Schrödinger's equation).
 This wave-particle interaction is very similar to the wave particle interaction for the bouncing droplets and is why these wildly different objects exhibit very similar behaviour.